We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 The US Substance Abuse and Mental Health Services Administration highlights a variety of job-related drug testing programs.
 Random testing, post-accident testing, and testing as a part of annual physicals are a few examples.

-The Cleveland Clinic explains urine testing is the most common form of drug testing.
+The Cleveland Clinic explains that urine testing is the most common form of drug testing.
 Other drug test types include hair follicle testing, breath testing, blood testing, and sweat testing.
 Testing can look for the presence or absence of a specific substance, or a group of them.

 Drug tests generally (but not always) look for metabolites.
 These are byproducts of the body digesting a drug.
 They indicate the drug was taken in the past.
-THC metabolites are often tested for, although that’s not true of every drug test and every situation.

 Can Delta 8 Make You Fail a Drug Test?